Multilevel Graph Partitioning for Three-Dimensional Discrete Fracture Network Flow Simulations: Introduction

 The basic idea behind multilevel graph partitioning is that a graph is successively coarsened, creating a hierarchy of smaller graphs until an initial (coarsest) partition can be computed efficiently.
 The initial partition is projected back to the next finer level, where local improvements are made.
 Once at a local optima, the improved partition is projected to the next finer level where further local improvement are made.
 The process continues until a partition is projected and refined back to the original graph.
 Multilevel graph partitioning methods are popular because they exhibit excellent trade-off between fast computational time and high-quality solutions compared to other techniques.
 However, some applications (for example those involving dynamic graphs) require graphs to be repartitioned, and thus require much faster techniques.
 Thus, depending on the application, even multilevel graph partitioning can take a significant amount of time.

-To increase the speed of high-resolution DFN simulations, we propose an approach to graph partitioning the DFN mesh that combines the topological structure of the DFN with multilevel graph partitioning.
+In order to increase the speed of high-resolution DFN simulations, we propose a graph partitioning approach for the DFN mesh that combines the topological structure of the DFN with multilevel graph partitioning.
 The discrete structure of a DFN naturally lends itself to various graph representations, for example, vertices in graph can correspond to fractures in the DFN and edges in the graph to fracture intersections.
-These graph-representations of a DFN can also be thought of as coarse-scale representations of the computational mesh, which is the conceptual model that we use here to develop a variant of the multilevel graph partitioning algorithm for mesh partitioning.
-By using this partitioning on the DFN, we seek to accelerate the HPC computations.
-The proposed methodology assigns the first coarse level in the multilevel graph partitioning to be a weighted graph based on the topology of the DFN that accounts for the number of mesh nodes on each fracture.
+These graph-representations of a DFN can also be thought of as coarse-scale representations of the computational mesh which is the conceptual model that we use here to develop applications of the multilevel graph partitioning algorithm for mesh partitioning.
+By using this partitioning of the DFN, rather than the mesh, we seek to accelerate the initial setup of HPC computations.
+We consider two methods where the first coarse level in the multilevel graph partitioning is a weighted graph based on the topology of the DFN that accounts for the number of mesh nodes on each fracture.
 In one method, we directly project the solution returned by the multilevel graph partitioning algorithm onto the DFN mesh, while in the second, this solution is used at the initial condition for the mesh partitioning.
 In Berrone et al.~\citep{berrone2015parallel}, the topology of the fracture network was used as a coarse partitioning for parallel computation.
 However, in that previous work, the task of partitioning was not considered a major issue and a robust solution in this direction was not explored in depth.